 This procedure is quickly over within a few minutes.
-It can identify vaginal yeast infections, some sexually-transmitted infections, bacterial vaginosis, and trichomoniasis.
+It can identify vaginal yeast infections, bacterial vaginosis, and trichomoniasis.

 If you’re experiencing pelvic pain or unexplained vaginal bleeding, the doctor may order a transvaginal (TVS) ultrasound.

 In this procedure, the sonographer inserts an ultrasound probe into the vagina.
 The probe releases sound waves that produce images of your reproductive organs, including the cervix, uterus, fallopian tubes, and ovaries.